-- 1. Introduces audio delay (around 1/2 sec) - 2.
-Voice does not quite sound the same as analog and may take some time to get acustomed to - 3.
-Costs more - 4.
-Audio is clear to the end of range then cuts out abrubtly (little warning that comms will be lost)
+- Introduces audio delay (around 1/2 sec) - Voice does not quite sound the same as analog and may take some time to get accustomed to - Audio is clear to the end of range then cuts out abruptly (little warning that communications will be lost)

-3.3.2 System Monitoring
+3.3.4 System Management

-To check on system health, TaitEnable offers a set of tools to manage, monitor, protect and report on a radio communications network.
+To manage and maintain the system TaitEnable offers a set of tools to manage, monitor, protect and report on a radio communications network.

-- 1. Enable Monitor: for realtime monitoring of network status, including alarms. - 2.
-Enable Report: for performance reporting, and generating reports of network usage - 3.
-Enable Fleet: for managing the configuration of a fleet of radios, giving control of programming, feature licences, and radio firmware versions. - 4.
-Enable Protect: - Radio encryption key management and loading - Centralized key management - Provides read/write protection of radio personalities.
+- EnableMonitor: for realtime monitoring of network status, including alarms. - EnableReport: for performance reporting, and generating reports of network usage - EnableFleet: for managing the configuration of a fleet of radios, giving control of programming, feature licences, and radio firmware versions. - EnableProtect: - Radio encryption key management and loading - Centralized key management - Provides read/write protection of radio personalities.